Kotonishiki Katsuhiro: Retirement from sumo

 In March 2000 Kotonishiki had to withdraw on the 5th day of the tournament through injury, with only two wins.
 As a result, he fell to the jūryō division for the first time since 1989.
 On his comeback in July he scored an 8-7 majority of wins at the rank of jūryō 1 but did not get promoted back to the top division; an extremely rare occurrence.
 In the September 2000 tournament, after losing six of his first seven bouts, he announced his retirement from sumo, saying that he had reached his physical limit and could no longer overcome his various injuries.
 His top division winning record was above 50 percent, with 506 wins against 441 losses, which is unusual for a non-ōzeki.

 Kotonishiki remained in the sumo world as a coach, initially at Sadogatake stable and later at the affiliated Oguruma stable.
 For many years he was unable to acquire a permanent toshiyori or elder name.
 For the first two years of his retirement he had jun-toshiyori status and was known as Kotonishiki Oyakata.
 When that expired he borrowed the Wakamatsu name in 2002 and then the Takenawa name in 2003.
 From July 2007 until January 2009 he borrowed Kaiō's Asakayama name.
 He then used Kisenosato's toshiyori kabu of Araiso.
 In September 2009 he switched to the Hidenoyama kabu vacated by the retiring Hasegawa, now owned by ōzeki Kotoshōgiku.
 In January 2014 he switched to yet another kabu (owned by Yoshikaze) and was known as Nakamura until January 2016, when he finally acquired a permanent elder name, Asahiyama, and started the Asahiyama stable in June 2016.

+His stable is known for breaking out of traditional shackles, also being an animal shelter and a bakery, the latter having been opened at the instigation of his wife and by his eldest daughter.